JumpsecLabs/Rook/README.md

 | NetNTLMv2  | 3805.4 MH/s  |
 | Kerberos Type 5 (krbtgt)  | 999.4 MH/s  |

 A full benchmark on the p3.2xlarge instance is available [here](stats.md).
+Stats more or less scale linearly on the p3.8xlarge and p3.16xlarge - working on getting stats for these.

 The stats for megahashes per second are based off of pure-brute force rather than dictionaries - in reality, the stats for dictionary smart brute forcing are significantly lower due to I/O bottlenecks reading from disk into the GPU's memory.